* Euro helped by banks repatriating funds, Draghi comments

 Also helping the currency were comments from ECB President

 Mario Draghi, who said in an interview with German news magazine

 Spiegel published on Saturday that he sees no urgent need to cut

 the euro zone's main interest rate further and no signs of

-However, many commentators think the euro could weaken early
+Many commentators think the euro could weaken early in 2014

 "We remain sceptical of euro strength and will be watching